 Gear and Equipment for my team

 7th and 8th grade players will be supplied with a playing shirt for use during the season.
 These shirts will either be Red or Blue playing shirts.
-This shirt will need to be returned to the team Coach or Manager at the end of the playing season.
+This shirt must be returned to the team Coach or Manager at the end of the playing season and then returned to the Club.

 All players from 9th grade to 14th grade are supplied a Red playing shirt for use during the season.
-This shirt will need to be returned to the team Coach or Manager at the end of the playing season.
+This shirt must be returned to the team Coach or Manager at the end of the playing season.

 Your team will be provided with: